Asian/Pacific/American Studies (2018 - 2020)

 SCA-UA 361 4 points.

 Presents filmmaking as a mode of community documentation and filmmakers as historians.
 Historical and theoretical overview leads to hands-on filmmaking.
-Students document various aspects of Asian/Pacific American communities in New York— sociocultural and political issues, histories, personal stories, geodynamics of ethnic localities, domestic lives, professions, ethnic festivals and performances, etc.—and produce at least two collective documentaries (10 to 12 minutes each), which may be related or on entirely different subjects.
+Students document various aspects of Asian/Pacific/American communities in New York—sociocultural and political issues, histories, personal stories, geodynamics of ethnic localities, domestic lives, professions, ethnic festivals and performances, etc.—and produce at least two collective documentaries (10 to 12 minutes each).

 The Constitution and People of Color